mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 > Creating menderproduction_mender-inventory_1
 > Creating menderproduction_mender-api-gateway_1

+## Upgrading Mender Clients

+The Mender Client binary is built into the root file system, so it can be upgraded by fetching the sources when [building a Yocto Project image](../../artifacts/building-mender-yocto-image).

+!!
+Older Mender clients do not support newer [versions of the Mender Artifact format](../../architecture/mender-artifacts#versions); they will abort the deployment.
+You can build older versions of the Mender Artifact format to upgrade older Mender clients.
+See [Write a new Artifact](../../artifacts/modifying-a-mender-artifact#write-a-new-artifact) for an introduction how to do this.

 ## Closing notes

 Since the production repository is versioned in git, it is possible to use git